Table of content

-Game is everything when it comes to keeping your dog happy and this is the most essential part!
+A game is everything when it comes to keeping your dog happy, and this is the essential part!

-As we put our focus on the drive that makes people enjoy playing with dog, there are few who believe that reason why people are motivated to play with nonhumans such as the dog is that they want to feel uncontrolled, free, and ungovernable – while they put their own control over something.
+As we put our focus on the drive that makes people enjoy playing with a dog, few believe that reason why people are motivated to play with nonhumans such as the dog is that they want to feel uncontrolled, free, and ungovernable – while they put their control over something.

-Nonetheless, whatever the motivation is, an unquestionable thing is that both interacting parts, speaking of dogs and humans, are victors in a play, as they equally enjoy what is best for their body and mind wellbeing.
-This for the fact that playing it is an important source of relaxation and stimulation, helping on stress relief, improving brain function, turning mind into more creative and imaginative, and by largely improving social aspects of humans and dogs.
+Nonetheless, whatever the motivation is, the obvious thing is that both interacting parts, speaking of dogs and humans, are victors in a play, as they equally enjoy what is best for their body and mind wellbeing.
+This for the fact that playing it is an essential source of relaxation and stimulation helping on stress relief, improving brain function, turning the mind into more creative and imaginative, and by mainly improving social aspects of humans and dogs.

 Why Dogs Play

-Even that, there are some research based comparative data indicating that play is an important activity for the development of social, physical, and learning aspect of dogs.
+Even that, some sticking comparative data are indicating that play is an essential activity for the development of social, physical, and learning; otherwise aspect of dogs.
 Some other data show that animals and outgoing species are prone to boost their emotional flexibility to stress as it decreases the level of aggressiveness.
-On the other hand, said simply (as a neurological study suggests) the reason why dogs play is simply that it feels good to them, as it drives pleasure.
+On the other hand, said simply (as a neurological study suggests) the reason why dogs play is simply that it feels useful to them, as it drives a pleasure.

 Types of Dog Play

-Social behavior on dog’s a suggestion of the dog for play by interacting with the others, typically with other dogs or “fighting pals”.
-When dogs are in the mode to get involved in a social play, they typically have excessive and insistent movements, curved bodies, lateral movements, open mouth, and a moving tail from side to side.
+Social behavior on a dog’s a suggestion of the dog for play by interacting with the others, typically with other dogs or “fighting pals.”
+When dogs are in the mode to get involved in a social play, they usually have excessive and continuous movements, curved bodies, lateral movements, open mouth, and a moving tail from side to side.

 When dogs take turns being on top, by involving a break in the game, continuing it by standing side by side while mouthing each other’s head and neck – this indicates dogs are playing a balanced version of the game.

-The negative side of social play is that sometimes the dog might get overexcited, something that might stress him, something that can lead towards the aggression.
-When the dogs are chasing each other, this should be interrupted it at the moment it exceeds two minutes, as it can end up in conflict between the two.
+The negative side of social play is that sometimes the dog might get overexcited, something that might stress him, something that can lead to aggression.
+When the dogs are chasing each other, this should be interrupted it at the moment it exceeds two minutes, as it can end up in a conflict between the two.

 When a dog is on a sexual play mode or excited, he shows clear signs such as mounting, thrusting and masturbating.
-Masturbation of the dogs is done in various ways such as mounting and thrusting against people, other animals, objects, beds, toys or by only licking themselves.
-Yet, to dogs, this is just a play, since they normally do not erect or ejaculate during a play.
+Masturbation of the dogs is done in various ways such as climbing and pushing against people, other animals, objects, beds, toys or by only licking themselves.
+To dogs, this is just a play, since they usually do not erect or ejaculate during a play.

-Sexual play is a normal dog behavior and dogs that have had no earlier humping experience are prone to have difficulties in mating.
-In addition, dogs with no mate are predisposed to hump on lifeless objects.
+Dogs Sexual play is a healthy dog behavior, and dogs that have had no earlier humping experience are prone to have difficulties in mating.
+Besides, dogs with no mate are predisposed to hump on inanimate objects.

-A problem that occurs with less socialized dogs is that they tent to over-mount over other dogs just to show control or superiority over them.
-Another problematic of dogs when they get stressful or excited is over-masturbation, which is harmful for the dog’s health as it can grow masturbation into a compulsive habit – something that can create difficulties in dog, as regards of functioning normally.
+A problem that occurs with less socialized dogs is that they tent to over-mount over other dogs to show control or superiority over them.
+Another problematic of dogs when they get stressful or excited is over-masturbation, which is harmful to the dog’s health as it can grow masturbation into a compulsive habit – something that can create difficulties in a dog, as regards of functioning normally.

-Head halter is also an option as you feel that dog can represent danger to strangers when outdoors – a tool that helps controlling the head and muzzle of the dog.
+Head halter is also an option as you feel that dog can represent a danger to strangers when outdoors – a tool that helps to control the head and muzzle of the dog.

-Predatory drive or readiness to chase moving things is something that many dog possess.
-In the context of the game dogs love chasing balls, stick, leaf and many other moving objects.
+Predatory drive or readiness to chase moving things is something that many dogs possess.
+In the context of the game, dogs love chasing balls, stick, leaf, and many other flying objects.

-Something that everyone having a dog must know also about this play is that dogs have a need for chasing things, so it is important to involve them in such games, otherwise they might end up chasing imaginary things, something that might damage dog’s state of mind.
+Something that everyone has a dog must know is also about this play is that dogs need chasing things, so it is important to involve them in such games.
+Otherwise they might end up chasing imaginary things, something that might damage dog’s state of mind.

 Another thing to know is “predatory drift” or the drive of dogs to become overly provoked by chasing – often ending with an attack.
-Therefore keeping an eye of the dog when playing with other animals or people is essential, sometimes even requiring professional help and trainings to avoid this destructive behavior if occurring.
+Therefore keeping an eye of the dog when playing with other animals or people is essential, sometimes even requiring professional help and training to avoid this destructive behavior is occurring.